Maya James | Israel

 Stacie Hartman | Ecuador

-Bio: At Georgetown, Stacie is involved in IRC and Model Un, as wll as being a member of the Georgetown University Women in Leadership club, the marketing director of the Georgetown Review, a member of the school spirit club on campus, and the Secretary of Higher Education Advocacy for Georgetown Student Association’s Federal and DC Relations Committee.
+Bio: At Georgetown, Stacie is involved in IRC and Model UN, as well as being a member of the Georgetown University Women in Leadership club, the marketing director of the Georgetown Review, a member of the school spirit club on campus, and the Secretary of Higher Education Advocacy for Georgetown Student Association’s Federal and DC Relations Committee.

 Degrees: Pursuing a B.S.F.S in International Politics, minor in Spanish (SFS ’21)